awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 This table uses Hive's native JSON serializer\-deserializer to read JSON data stored in Amazon S3\.
 For more information about the formats supported, see [Supported SerDes and Data Formats](supported-serdes.md)\.

+#### Run MSCK REPAIR TABLE<a name="run-msck-repair-table"></a>

-After you run the preceding statement in Athena, choose **New Query** and run the following command:
+After you run the `CREATE TABLE` query, run the `MSCK REPAIR TABLE` command in the Athena query editor to load the partitions, as in the following example\.

 ```
 MSCK REPAIR TABLE impressions
 ```

-Athena loads the data in the partitions\.
+After you run this command, the data is ready for querying\.

 #### Query the Data<a name="query-the-data"></a>

-Now, query the data from the impressions table using the partition column\.
+Query the data from the impressions table using the partition column\.
 Here's an example:

 ```
 SELECT dt,impressionid FROM impressions WHERE dt<'2009-04-12-14-00' and dt>='2009-04-12-13-00' ORDER BY dt DESC LIMIT 100
 ```

-This query should show you data similar to the following:
+This query should show results similar to the following:

 ```
 2009-04-12-13-20    ap3HcVKAWfXtgIPu6WpuUfAfL0DQEc